-Find Lawyers in Burlington, Vermont for Copyright Law
+Find Lawyers in Vermont, United States for Copyright Law

 Copyright applies to original works of authorship that are fixed in a tangible medium of expression.
 An original work of authorship is one that is independently created and includes a minimum level of creativity.
 Examples of the types of works to which copyrights apply include literary works, drawings, paintings, sculptures, movies, music, video games, and other works of art.
 Copyright protection also applies to computer software.